George III Gurieli: King of Imereti

 King Bagrat's death in 1681 provided George Gurieli with an opportunity to claim the long-coveted Imeretian crown and Queen Tamar for himself.
 As Bagrat's only surviving heir Alexander, a natural son by a concubine, was held as a hostage in Kartli, George Gurieli was installed by the Imeretian nobles as their king.
 He then divorced his child-bride Darejan and illegally married his mother-in-law Tamar.
 That same year, George made another attempt to seize Mingrelia, but the Mingrelian magnate George Lipartiani foiled his designs and installed the late Levan Dadiani's namesake natural son.

 The incestuous king quickly lost support among the Imeretians.
 In 1683, at their request, the pasha of Akhaltsikhe convinced King George XI of Kartli to release Bagrat the Blind's son Alexander from custody and secured the sultan's approval for his enthronement in Imereti.
 George Gurieli was forced to retire to Guria.
 Next year, he mounted a revolt of nobility against Alexander, involving Shoshita, Duke of Racha, Princes Lordkipanidze and Chijavadze, the nobles of Lechkhumi, and George Lipartiani, regent of Mingrelia.
 Gurieli arrived with his troops in Imereti and looted the venerated icon of the Theotokos of Blachernae.
 Alexander found major support in the princes Abashidze, notably Paata Abashidze, and Mikeladze.
 At the bloody battle of Rokiti, Gurieli was defeated and killed.
 His sons fled to Akhaltsikhe, while his brother Malakia was made Prince of Guria by the victorious king Alexander.

 Family

 George Gurieli was married three times.
-He wed Princess Tamar Chijavadze, in 1667 and divorced her in 1677 to marry Princess Darejan Bagrationi, daughter of King Bagrat V of Imereti and Queen Tamar, daughter of Constantine I, Prince of Mukhrani.
+He wed Princess Tamar Chijavadze, in 1667 and divorced her in 1677 to marry Princess Darejan, daughter of King Bagrat V of Imereti and Queen Tamar of Mukhrani.
 Tamar Chijavadze later remarried Prince Katsia Chikovani and then Prince Giorgi-Malakia Abashidze.
 In 1681, George married his own mother-in-law Queen Tamar.

 All of George's children were born of his first marriage to Princess Tamar Chijavadze: